-The Kugelman Center for Telecommunications opened in 1994 to house WSRE-TV, the Distance Learning Department and the PJC Foundation.
+The Kugelman Center for Telecommunications opened in 1994 to house WSRE-TV, Distance Learning and the PJC Foundation.
 The \$7 million, 43,000-square-foot facility is home to the area's first digital television station.

-The \$5 million Bo Johnson LIFE Center sports complex was dedicated on the Milton campus in 1995.
+The \$5 million LIFE Center sports complex on the Milton campus was dedicated in 1995.

-Looking toward the future, President Hartsell and the District Board of Trustees began a program in 1995 to acquire land adjacent to the Pensacola campus for college expansion and growth.
-During this year, Richard Bedics became provost of the Milton campus, and Martin Gonzalez, Business Department head, was named provost of the Pensacola campus.
+President Hartsell and the District Board of Trustees began a program in 1995 to acquire land adjacent to the Pensacola campus for college expansion and growth.
+During this year, Richard Bedics became provost of the Milton campus and Martin Gonzalez was named provost of the Pensacola campus.